bcwdev/theme-saga/README.md

-# Saga - color theme
+# Saga - theme

+`Saga` is a dark theme based on my love of dramatic landscapes - remote formidable places that inspire epic tales like Iceland and Alaska.

+The theme was meticulously built from the ground up and I've tried to cover most situations.
+The `Saga` theme colors are pulled from landscape photos of a wide range of environments like craggy mountainsides, green mossy trees and blue glacial waters.

+It has been designed to be intuitive and pleasant to use for extended coding sessions.

-The `Saga` color theme is inspired by the dramatic landscapes of places worthy of epic tales like Iceland and Alaska.
-The `Saga` theme colors are pulled from photos of craggy mountainsides, green mossy rocks and blue glacier waters.
-The theme was built from the ground up and I've tried to cover most situations.
-I've been using it primarily for SCSS, CSS, HTML and Vue files but it should work well for most code syntax.
+I've been using it primarily for SCSS, CSS, HTML and Vue and it's particularly well suited for those but it should work well for most code languages and syntax.
 Give it a try and I hope it'll work for you too.

----
-## Installation

-- Open the Visual Studio Code Market Place in Visual Studio Code by clicking on the Extensions icon
-- Search for `Saga`
-- Click Install button
-- Open the Command Palette with Ctrl+Shift+P or ⇧⌘P
-- Select Preferences > Color Theme > choose `Saga` from the list and enjoy!

 ---
 ## Screenshot Preview and syntax highlighting